NuVotifier/NuVotifier/README.markdown

 ## Configuring NuVotifier

 NuVotifier configures itself the first time it is run.
+If you have an existing Votifier configuration, NuVotifier will copy it over and use it.

 If you want to customize NuVotifier, simply the edit `./plugins/NuVotifier/config.yml` file.